 Interested students should submit applications for undergraduate admission to the publicly-funded local degree-awarding institutions as listed below.

-The Scholarship is now open for Indonesia, Malaysia and Thailand.
+The Scholarship is now open for Indonesia, Malaysia, Thailand and Myanmar.
 It will be expanded to other countries along the Belt and Road regions by phases.

 Belt and Road Scholarship (Indonesia)